 (ii) in any case within 3 school days of the day on which the non-attendance started.

-26. Referral to an Attendance Panel where doubtful reasons given about non-attendance
+26. Doubtful reasons given for child’s non-attendance, principal may refer to Attendance Panel etc.

 (1) This section applies where a principal is of the opinion that the reasons notified under section 25(2)(b) in respect of a child of compulsory school age have persistently —